endriu7777/WP-Hard-Guard/README.md

 the Hard Guard Security interface without changing the website language or another administrator’s settings.

-Plugin uninstallation and data cleanup
+Plugin uninstallation and data cleanup: